Person wearing Optune for glioblastoma Person wearing Optune for glioblastoma

 Important Safety Information

-What is Optune® approved to treat?
+What is Optune Gio® approved to treat?

-Optune is a wearable, portable, FDA-approved device indicated to treat a type of brain cancer called glioblastoma multiforme (GBM) in adult patients 22 years of age or older.
+Optune Gio is a wearable, portable, FDA-approved device indicated to treat a type of brain cancer called glioblastoma multiforme (GBM) in adult patients 22 years of age or older.

 Newly diagnosed GBM

-If you have newly diagnosed GBM, Optune is used together with a chemotherapy called temozolomide (TMZ) if:
+If you have newly diagnosed GBM, Optune Gio is used together with a chemotherapy called temozolomide (TMZ) if:

 • Your cancer is confirmed by your healthcare professional AND